Options backdating: Overview of options backdating scandals

 With respect to the more serious cases of backdating, it is likely that most of the criminal actions that the government intended to bring were brought in 2007.
 There is a five-year statute of limitations for securities fraud, and under the Sarbanes–Oxley Act of 2002, option grants to senior management must be reported within two days of the grant date.
 This all but eliminated the opportunity for senior management to engage any meaningful options backdating.
 Therefore, any criminal prosecution is likely to be based on option grants made before Sarbanes–Oxley took effect, and the deadline facing the government for bringing those prosecutions has already passed.

 As of 17 November 2006, backdating has been identified at more than 130 companies, and led to the firing or resignation of more than 50 top executives and directors of those companies.
 Notable companies embroiled in the scandal include Broadcom Corp., UnitedHealth Group, and Comverse Technology.

 Some of the more prominent corporate figures involved in the controversy currently are Steve Jobs and Michael Dell.
 Both Apple and Dell were under SEC investigation.
 On April 24, 2007, the SEC announced it would not file charges against Apple and Jobs, but had filed charges against former Apple chief financial officer Fred D. Anderson and former Apple general counsel Nancy R. Heinen for their alleged roles in backdating Apple options.
 Anderson immediately settled the charges for a payment of a civil penalty of $150,000 and disgorgement of "ill-gotten gains" of approximately $3.49 million.
 Heinen was charged with, among other things, violating the antifraud provisions of the Securities Act of 1933 and the Securities Exchange Act of 1934, lying to Apple's auditors, and violating prohibitions on circumventing internal controls, based on the options awarded to Steve Jobs (dated October 19, 2001 but allegedly granted in December 2001) and also option grants awarded to top company executives, including Heinen (dated January 17, 2001, but allegedly granted in February 2001.)
-The SEC is seeking injunctive relief, disgorgement, and money penalties against Heinen, in addition to an order barring her from serving as an officer or director of a public company.
-The charges against Heinen remain pending.
+The SEC sought injunctive relief, disgorgement, and money penalties against Heinen, in addition to an order barring her from serving as an officer or director of a public company.
+On August 14, 2008, the SEC announced a settlement with Heinen for $2.2 million.